ocm-marinecadastre/ais-vessel-traffic/README.md

 - Files contain a single geometry type of point - in WKB encoding
 - Row counts may exceed 10 million per day
 - Tested with: GeoPandas, GPQ, ArcGIS Pro, QGIS, and DuckDB
-- Browse [GeoParquet.org](https://geoparquet.org), [Apache Arrow](https://arrow.apache.org/), and [OGC](https://github.com/opengeospatial/geoparquet) for more details on this cloud optimzed format
+- Browse [GeoParquet.org](https://geoparquet.org), [Apache Arrow](https://arrow.apache.org/), and [OGC](https://github.com/opengeospatial/geoparquet) for more details on this cloud optimized format

-Although the file format is experimental for our project, the data is complete and analysis ready.
-These files have gone through additional cleaning and modifications to eliminate sentinel values and anomolies present in the CSV formatted data now available in AccessAIS and the Bulk order site.
+This file format is an experimental data product.
+The data are complete and analysis ready.
+These files have gone through additional cleaning and modifications to eliminate sentinel values and anomalies present in the data released on AccessAIS and the Bulk order site.

 ## Map Services